evietron/BackBit-OpenSource/README.md

 - Details: Allows plugging in 28-pin ROMs from the front of your BBC Micro without opening it up (after installed)
 - Warning: You might have to cut some capacitors that get in the way of the DIP IDC plug.
 Also the PCB may require gluing to the inside of the case.
 Be careful not to chip your keyboard cover when removing the cutout.
 - Options: You can use a 26-pin or 30-pin IDC cable (I don't think they make 28-pin, unfortunately).
 If you only need support for 16K ROMs (and this includes the BackBit cart), you can use 26-pin.
 For 32K ROMs, you will need 30pin.
 - Cable materials: 26 or 30-pin female IDC connector, 28-pin DIP IDC plug, 26 or 30-pin cable (about 1.5-2 feet), crimping tool.
-If using 26-pin cable, make sure to offset away from pins 1 and 28 of the DIP plug.
+If using 26-pin cable, make sure to offset away from pins 1 and 28 of the DIP plug (IC88 / DFS).
 - PCB BOM / Instructions: 26-pin or 30-pin Male IDC through hole Socket, 28-pin ZIF socket.
 Solder "26P" blob if using 26 pin IDC cable.
 Solder IDC socket first, THEN solder ZIF socket.
 - It is tricky to route the cable just right so it does not show through the transparent cover of the keyboard, but it can be done.